GainorB/v3/README.md

 * **babel-preset-env:** Babel preset that automatically determines the Babel plugins you need based on your supported environments.
 Compiles ES6 and beyond.
 * **babel-preset-react:** Transform JSX
 * **babel-plugin-transform-class-properties:** https://reactjs.org/docs/handling-events.html
+* **babel-plugin-transform-object-rest-spread:** Transform rest properties for object destructuring assignment and spread properties for object literals

 ## INSTALL